 ► The Q.M.i. stop leak additive for Manual Transmissions, a couple of bottles of such a thing, rejuvenates the leaky Seals as Magic, and the results are Long Lasting.

-► The Liqui Moly / Lubro Moly brands "Motor Oil Saver" additive, really Rejuvenates leaky seals in High Mileage Engines, I never used it on my Subaru, but in my Wife's Car and another two cars, and I almost didn't believe the difference it made; such additive is Helpful if you don't have the time and / or the money for a complete engine Reseal; it elongates the inevitable, but helps you to avoid from running out of oil on the engine, at a low cost.
+► The Liqui Moly / Lubro Moly brands "Motor Oil Saver" additive, really Rejuvenates leaky seals in High Mileage Engines, I never used it on my Subaru, but in my Wife's Car and another two cars, and I almost didn't believe the difference it made; such additive is Helpful if you don't have the time and / or the money for a complete engine Reseal; it elongates the inevitable, but helps you to avoid from running out of oil on the engine, at a low cost, by reducing dramatically the amount of oil leaked, to near zero.

 ► My Subaru "BumbleBeast" had a Power Steering Rack Leak in year 1999, it had both steering rack boots torn, so the Leak got even Worse due to contamination of the Seals with road debris.
 We used Automatic Transmission Fluid on the Power Steering system, since the car was New, as the owner's manual said.